-1A S2 MH12ES.LC Chemical Bonding Key words : chemical bonding Responsible Responsible : Carlo Adamo Professeur carlo.adamo@chimie-paristech.fr ECTS : Course Tutorials Practical work Mentoring Evaluation method : Written exam 12 h 12 h 0 h molecules The main correlatio structure, determination of the electronic structure of systems ranging from hydrogen atoms to single multi-electronic molecules.
+1A S2 MH12ES.LC Chemical Bonding Key words: chemical bonding Responsible esponsible : Carlo Adamo Professeur carlo.adamo@chimie-paristech.fr ECTS: Course Tutorials Practical Mentoring Evaluation method : Written exam work 12 h 12 h 0 h

+This module is an introduction to the main basic concepts encountered in quantum chemistry for the determination of the electronic structure of systems ranging from hydrogen atoms to single multi-electronic molecules.

 The main concepts covered are: molecular orbital theory, resolution of the Schrödinger equation, electronic correlation, perturbation or variational approaches, approximate methods for calculating the electronic structure, study of reactivity using boundary orbital theory and characterization of an energy profile.

 The training is based on alternating course and TD sessions.

-The stude - understa - to be ab - select ar Learning objectives : The student must be able to: - understand the basic concepts of quantum chemistry - to be able to describe a multi-electronic atomic or molecular system - select and use the approximate methods for calculating the electronic structure - understand the basic concepts of molecular system reactivity Prerequis Prerequisites : - Teaching language : french Documents, website : handouts
+- understand the basic concepts of quantum chemistry - to be able to describe a multi-electronic atomic or molecular system - select and use the approximate methods for calculating the electronic structure - understand the basic concepts of molecular system reactivity

-1A мн S2

-VH12ES.PH2

-Physics II : Matter-Radiation Interaction

-Key words : atomic and molecular physics, processes of interaction with radiation

-Responsible : Didier Gourier Professeur, Chimie-ParisTech didier.gourier@chimieparistech.psl.eu ECTS : Course Tutorials Practical Mentoring Evaluation method : written examination work 15 h 9 h 0 h
+MH12ES.IRM Matter-Radiation Interaction Key words: atomic and molecular physics, processes of interaction with radiation • Course Tutorials Practical Mentoring Evaluation method : written examination 15 h 9 h : Didier Gourier Professo didier.gourier@chimie : Didier Gourier Professeur, Chimie-Padidier.gourier@chimieparistech.psl.c Didier Gourier Professeur, Chimie-ParisTech didier.gourier@chimieparistech.psl.eu Course Tutorials Practical work Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course Eey words : atomic and molecular physical Services of the Course o